Palimpsests | Roma

 An impossible geography of Rome meant to lay bare an alternative way to make the city readable again through its past and despite it.

-/- gr. palímpsestos “scraped again”
+/- gr. palímpsestos in Ancient Greek means “scraped again”

 (pálin- ‘again’ and a deriv. of psân ‘to scrape’)